Discover wood burning projects for beginners and the more advanced burner. The world is your oyster when looking for your next project.

 If you wish to buy pyrography supplies, please visit our store which has a large choice of products to meet your needs.

-Wood Burning Ideas for Gifts
+Project And Craft Ideas for Gifts

-These natural wood products will inspire you to think all kinds of wood burning project ideas.
-Decide on special gifts to loved ones, useful and decorative home projects or get inspiration for a piece of art to jazz up that special room.
+These natural wood products will inspire you to think about all kinds of wood burning project ideas.
+Decide on special gifts for loved ones, useful and decorative home projects, or get inspiration for a piece of art to jazz up that special room.

 Pyrography patterns for beginners and experienced burners are in plentiful supply and in an unlimited array of subjects – you will never be lacking in artwork ideas or inspiration.

-Pyrography blanks are available in a selection of small to large wooden boxes, wooden spoons, serviette rings, wood plaques and a host of other wood burning craft supplies.
+Pyrography blanks are available in a selection of small to large wooden boxes, wooden spoons, serviette rings, wood plaques, and a host of other wood burning craft supplies.

 Pyrography on Wood